craftercms/docs/source/reference/modules/studio.rst

 |

-Once maintenance mode is enabled, the UI will show a maintenance mode screen to users as seen here: :ref:`author-maintenance-mode`
+Once maintenance mode is enabled, the UI will show a maintenance mode screen informing users that the system is temporarily unavailable, as seen here: :ref:`author-maintenance-mode`.
+For users with the ``allowed_in_maintenance`` permission, access to Crafter Studio/system APIs is still available during maintenance mode.

+|

 """""""
 Account